MarcAbonce/react-lang-selecta/README.md

 > **⚠ Warning! ⚠** This lib is satirical, inspired by my personal experiences dealing with i18n and with front-end code.

-Language selector component with flag emojies.
+Language selector component with random flag emojies.

 You just give it a list of language codes and it gives you a `select` element with each language as an option along with the flag of the language.